Symptoms of Hip Wear and How to Prevent It

 What causes hip wear?

-Hip osteoarthritis or coxofemoral osteoarthritis affect the cartilage.
-Remember that the hip joint is also made up of the head of the femur and the hip cup, a joint cavity where the femur fits perfectly into place.
-Around this area is a network of muscle fibers and ligaments that unite the cartilage, absorbing shock.
+Hip arthritis, or coxofemoral osteoarthritis, affects the cartilage in your hips.
+Keep in mind: the hip joint is also made up of the head of the femur and the hip cup, a joint cavity where the femur fits perfectly into place.
+Around this area, there’s a network of muscle fibers and ligaments that join the cartilage, absorbing shock.

-And let’s take a look at the causes of this painful condition:
+Now let’s take a look at the causes of this painful condition:

 Symptoms of hip wear

-How can I prevent hip wear?
+What can you do to prevent hip wear?

 - Always keep a balanced weight.